splitio/ruby-client/README.md

 #### Cache adapter

-The SDK needs some container to store fetched data, i.e. splits/segments.
+The SDK needs some container to store data, i.e. splits/segments/impressions.
 By default it will store everything in the application's memory, but you can also use Redis.

 To use Redis, you have to include `redis-rb` in your app's Gemfile.